LiberTEM/LiberTEM/docs/source/gsoc.rst

 6. Intermediate/Advanced: `Cloud caching layer <https://github.com/LiberTEM/LiberTEM/issues/136>`_.
     Since LiberTEM can achieve a staggering throughput with its standard analysis, reading data from network can quickly become a major bottleneck and create heavy load on any network-based storage system.
 We have started with the Hadoop File System for local storage on the nodes to avoid sending data through the network repeatedly, but that comes with a number of disadvantages.
 For that reason we'd like to include a transparent caching layer on the nodes that keeps portions of a data set in local SSD storage.

-    *Skills:* Python and numpy programming, profiling.
+    *Skills:* Python and NumPy programming, profiling.

     *Domain knowledge:* --

     *Contact:* Dieter (@uellue), Alex (@sk1p)

 7. Intermediate/Advanced: Proper schemas, validation and automatic form generation for analysis parameters.
     This feature will make it easier to implement new types of analysis in the GUI.
 This is a cross-section through Python and TypeScript, though we could also split off the more react-y part.
-Does not require numpy knowledge, or domain knowledge.
+Does not require NumPy knowledge, or domain knowledge.
 Python/TypeScript required.
 General WebDev experience could help.

     *Skills:* Systematic thinking and abstraction, Python and TypeScript programming, web development.